© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on the south west slope of Breeze Hill, Melbury Down is a scheduled monument protected by Historic England under reference 1013678.
 View the official record →

-Bowl barrow on the south west slope of Breeze Hill, Melbury Down, is a Bronze Age funerary monument located in Dorset.
+Bowl barrow on the south west slope of Breeze Hill, Melbury Down is a Neolithic or Bronze Age funerary monument situated in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013678.

 Bowl barrow on the south west slope of Breeze Hill, Melbury Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013678.